olwmc/worklog/README.md

 # worklog
 Simple little worklog program.
-Very unsafe.
+Very unsafe, but I get a lot of use out of it.

 # Setup
 Set your worklog_dir to as the directory